-Head Coach Jeff Livin is beginning his 21st season at Angelina College.
+Head Coach Jeff Livin is beginning his 22nd season at Angelina College.
 In 2015, his Roadrunners advanced to the conference tournament championship game and were a win away from Livin’s first trip to the national tournament in Colorado.
 AC finished as runners-up, the best finish by a Roadrunner baseball team in program history.
-The Roadrunners returned to the tournament in 2016 and 2017.
+The Roadrunners returned to the tournament in each of the past three seasons.

 Before arriving at AC, Coach Livin was the head coach at Wayland Baptist University from 1991-1995.
 He was elected as the Sooner Athletic Conference Coach of the Year in 1995.
 Prior to that, he served as an assistant coach at Southwest Texas State University and Southwestern University.
 Coach Livin played collegiate baseball at Southwestern University.
 He was selected in the 15th round of the 1984 draft and played for the Houston Astros organization for four years.